Zylann/haxe_heaps_experiments/README.md

 Use `// @formatter:off`.
 Info about the code formatter: https://github.com/HaxeCheckstyle/haxe-formatter/blob/master/README.md

-### Weird Heaps permanent breakage

-At some point a weird error started permanently occurring in Heaps, `Recursive array set method `, in several places that were doing array access.
-No idea what this was about or how it sneaked in, but it kept happening even with an empty Main.

-Assumption: maybe I accidentally modified one of the Heaps files, since I regularly open them to inspect how they are written?

-Fixed by re-installing Heaps.

-### Nitpicks
+### Value types

+Haxe seems to only have classes for structured data, which are heap-allocated.
+That means all abstraction we can usually build with value-types such as vector math triggers allocations and garbage collection (in particular code running every frame, mesh generation...).
+Some ideas:
+- "Flatten" fields within objects they are used in
+- "Flatten" fields if used in arrays, for example a large array of 3D points could be an array of `Float` which has better chances of being packed (or use dedicated containers when available)
+- Use target-specific features, like `@:struct` on HashLink and C# (why the doc doesn't say C++?)
+- Use `inline` so the compiler gets a chance to elide temporary objects if they don't escape function scope

-#### Arrays
+### Arrays

 In Haxe, arrays are not bound checked.
 When reading, they either return null, or something unspecified.
 And upon write, they even resize to fit.
 This is very different to safety approaches I used in other typed languages.
 It seems that it could be a source of bugs.

-#### Value types

-Haxe seems to only have classes for structured data, which are heap-allocated.
-That means all abstraction we can usually build with value-types such as vector math triggers allocations and garbage collection (in particular code running every frame, mesh generation...).
-Some ideas:
-- "Flatten" fields within objects they are used in
-- "Flatten" fields if used in arrays, for example a large array of 3D points could be an array of `Float` which has better chances of being packed (or use dedicated containers when available?)
-- Use `inline` so the compiler gets a chance to elide temporary objects if they don't escape function scope?